 - has a realistic view of the tenability and reliability of his/her own conclusions;

 - is able to integrate or confront different approaches to philosophical questions;

 - in short, is able to write philosophical papers, the quality of which comes close to that of articles in refereed journals in the field.

 The thesis for the Master’s programme in Philosophy 60 EC has a workload of 20 ECs, and the length of the thesis is normally approximately 20,000 words.Depending on the subject, the student and the supervisor may agree on a different length.
 Other formal requirements that the thesis must satisfy are listed in the Protocol Graduation Phase MA in Philosophy

 Agreements and Supervision

 The master’s thesis shall be defended as part of the final examination.
-The grade of the master’s thesis is determined by the examiners after the questioning (defense of the thesis) in the MA examination.
+The grade of the master’s thesis is determined by the examiners after the questioning (defence of the thesis) in the MA examination.
 The final examination may be held at any time during the academic year.
-However, graduation within the current academic year is only possible if the final draft of the thesis has been approved by the supervisor and sent to the Board of Examiners no later than June 15th.
+However, students who graduate on the last working day of August need to hand in the graduation form no later than July 1st and the final draft of the thesis need to be approved by the supervisor and sent to the Board of Examiners no later than June 15th.